-The evaluation framework for assessing the performance of Directors comprises of various key areas such as attendance at Board and Committee Meetings, quality of contribution to Board discussions and decisions, ability to challenge views in a constructive manner, knowledge acquired with regard to the Company's business/ activities, understanding of industry and global trends, etc.
+The evaluation framework for assessing the performance of Directors comprises of various key areas such as attendance at Board and Committee meetings, quality of contribution to Board discussions and decisions, ability to challenge views in a constructive manner, knowledge acquired with regard to the Company's business / activities, understanding of industry and global trends, etc.

-The evaluation involves self-evaluation by the Board Member and subsequent assessment by the Board of Directors.
-A member of the Board will not participate in the discussion of his/her evaluation.
-Pursuant to the provisions of the Companies Act, 2013, the Board has carried out an annual evaluation of its own performance and that of its Committees as well as performance of the Directors individually (including Independent Directors).
-Feedback was sought by way of well-defined and structured questionnaires covering various aspects of the Board's functioning such size of the Board, as adequacy of time to discharge their duties, Board processes help in enabling the Board to discharge its role well, whether Board Members are well informed about the Business and understanding of the Business, performance of the Board as per the best

-Corporate Governance practices, alignment of the Board and management in understanding the role of the Board etc. and the evaluation was carried out based on responses received from the Directors.
+The evaluation involves self-evaluation by the Directors and subsequent assessment by the NRC and the Board of Directors.
+A member of the Board will not participate in the discussion of his / her evaluation.
+Pursuant to the provisions of the Act, the Board has carried out an annual evaluation of its own performance and that of its Committees as well as performance of the Directors individually (including Independent Directors).
+Feedback was sought by way of well-defined and structured questionnaires covering various aspects of the Board's functioning such as size of the Board, adequacy of time to discharge duties, Board processes, help in enabling the Board to discharge its role well, whether Board Members are well informed about the Business and understanding of the Business, performance of the Board as per the best Corporate Governance practices, alignment of the Board and management in understanding the role of the Board, etc. The evaluation was carried out based on responses received from the Directors.

-A separate exercise was carried out by the Nomination and Remuneration Committee of the Board to evaluate the performance of individual Directors who were evaluated on several parameters.
+A separate exercise was carried out by the NRC to evaluate the performance of individual Directors who were evaluated on several parameters.
 The performance evaluation of the Non-Independent Directors and the Board as a whole was carried out by the Independent Directors.

-The performance evaluation of the Chairman of the Company was also carried out by the Independent Directors, taking into account the views of the Executive Directors and Non-Executive Directors.
+The performance evaluation of the Chairman of the Company was also carried out by the Independent Directors, taking into account the views of the Executive and Non-Executive Directors.
 The performance evaluation of the Independent Directors was carried out by the entire Board excluding the Director being evaluated.
-Qualitative comments and suggestions of Directors were taken into consideration by the Chairman of the Board and the Chairman of the Nomination and Remuneration Committee.
+Qualitative comments and suggestions of Directors were taken into consideration by the Chairman of the Board and the Chairman of the NRC.
 The Directors have expressed their satisfaction with the evaluation process.